hyperstack-org/hyperstack-sandbox/README.md

 in the terminal window.

-You will see you App come up in the preview window.
+You will see your App come up in the preview window.
 The first load is a bit slow as all your resources are compiled, so be patient.

-Once you are up find the `app/hyperstack/components/app.rb` file and change the greeting string from
+Once the preview is up find the `app/hyperstack/components/app.rb` file and change the greeting string from
-`"Hello world from Hyperstack and Gitpod!"` to something of your choice, and you should see the preview updated.
+`"Hello world from Hyperstack and Gitpod!"` to something of your choice, save the file (CTRL/CMD-s) and you should see the preview updated.

 ## Forking the Repo